 Grain directions are like the fur of a cat.
 Stroking the cat one way will purr, and the opposite side will make it shine.

 Determining grains is similar to examining grain lines on the board’s edge.
 By planning the board’s face, the tool’s cutter presses the fibers down, and you will get a clean cut.
 Planning in the opposite direction will give you a rough and will lead to tearing out.

 There is no universal solution to knowing the direction of the grain.

 You can run a pen on the board.
 Once it is caught, like when using fingernails, you know that the direction of the grain is the opposite way.https://blog-diyjapanesejoinery.com/how-to-identify-wood-grain-direction/

 - Hold your sheet of paper or lay it on the table

-- Take your sheet of paper and very gently begin to bend it in half lengthwise so that it curls loosely.
+- Take your sheet of paper and gently bend it half lengthwise, so it curls loosely.